ardamz/PersonalDemos/sssample.md

 [apps-lv and logs-lv will be used to store data for the Website while, logs-lv will be used to store data for logs.]: #

-apps-lv will be used to store data for the Website while, logs-lv will be used to store data for logs.
+apps-lv will be used to store data for the Website while both methods above work.